en

 Adhesives

-Which products are suitable for the bonding of stairs?
+Which products are suitable for bonding stair treads?

-What is the effect of a primer with regard to the interaction between adhesive and substrate?
+What effect does a primer have on the interaction between the adhesive and the substrate?

-Primers are bonding agents which improve the adhesion of the adhesive to porous or problematic substrates.
-The primer leaves a film or residual bonding agent on the substrate on which the adhesive can build up better adhesion.
+Primers are bonding agents that improve the adhesion of the adhesive to porous or problematic substrates.
+The primer leaves a film or bonding residue on the substrate, on which the adhesive can build up better adhesion.

-Substrates must be dry and clean when priming.
-Primer must be applied sparingly to non-absorbent substrates and generously to absorbent substrates.
-Observe the technical data sheet and priming table!
+Substrates must be dry, clean and free of dirt before priming.
+Apply primer sparingly to non-absorbent substrates and generously to absorbent substrates.
+Refer to the technical data sheet an priming table!

 Transport and storage